One study suggests that nearly 11% of adults in the United States have a food allergy (

 - Non-IgE mediated.
 In a non-IgE food allergy, your immune system does not make IgE antibodies, but other parts of the immune system are engaged in mounting a response against the perceived threat.
 A non-IgE mediated allergic reaction often involves skin or digestive symptoms, or a combination of those symptoms, including vomiting and diarrhea, and can occur up to 3 days after eating the food allergen (

 Here are the eight most common food allergies.

 1. Cow’s milk

 It’s one of the most common childhood allergies, affecting 2–3% of babies and toddlers (

-However, around 90% of children will outgrow the condition by the time they’re three, making it much less common in adults.
+However, around 90% of children will outgrow the condition by the time they’re 3 years old, making it much less common in adults.